Edmond100010/Edmond100010/README.md

 - Hi, I’m @Edmond100010.
 I am an undergraduate student in City University of Hong Kong.
-My major is computer and data engineering.
 - 🌱 I’m currently learning python and algorithm.

 <!---